-Students can spend the day learning and connecting with other home school students and families.
-Themed programs offer your family the opportunity to dive into a variety of topics.
+Spend the day learning and connecting with other home-school students and families.
+Themed programs offer the opportunity to dive into a variety of topics.
 Each program includes a pre-visit and post-visit packet of lesson plans and aligns with Florida Standards.

 Our home-school curriculum was developed especially to meet the standards for Grades K through 5, but all ages enjoy the programs.
 Bring your 4-year-old or your high schooler – they are sure to have a great time with our hands-on activities and projects!

-Cost for each program: Students $10 (members $4); adults $4 (free for members).
+Cost per program: Students $10 (members $4); adults $4 (members free).
 Advance registration is required.
-Members (annual pass holders): Please sign in on the registration page to enable discounts to apply.
+Members: Please sign in on the registration page to enable discounts to apply.